A Complete Guide To The Jewish Ghetto Rome

 Admire the Teatro di Marcello

 The Theater of Marcellus was very similar to the Colosseum.
-Though it was started by Julius Caesar, the theater was completed by Augustus in 13 BC and was named after his nephew.
-Due to how similar it is to the Colosseum, sometimes it is referred to as the “Jewish Colosseum”.
+Though Julius Caesar started it, Augustus completed it in 13 BC and named it after his nephew.
+Because of its similarity to the Colosseum, it is sometimes called the “Jewish Colosseum.”

 Take a look at the Turtle Fountain

-Called the Fontana delle Tartarughe in Italian, the Turtle Fountain is situated in Piazza Mattei, just a stone’s throw from the Ghetto.
+Called the Fontana delle Tartarughe in Italian, the Turtle Fountain is in Piazza Mattei, just a stone’s throw from the Ghetto.
 This bronze masterpiece should not be missed.
-It was built between 1580-88 and is the work of Bernini – or at least, the turtles are.
+It was built between 1580 and 88 and is the work of Bernini—or at least, the turtles are.

-One of the original turtles was stolen in the 1970s and is, sadly, a replica of the centuries-old turtle that was once here.
+One of the original turtles was stolen in the 1970s, so sadly, the one you see now is a replica of the centuries-old turtle that was once here.

-Check out my posts Where To See The Works Of Bernini In Rome and The Most Beautiful Fountains In Rome.
+Check out my posts Where To See The Works Of Bernini In Rome, and The Most Beautiful Fountains In Rome, for more background information about Bernini and other fountains to see while walking around Rome.

 Jewish Ghetto Rome